prev - next - home - no frames - frames

 H. L. Mencken

-Some people's idea of free speech is that they are free to say what they like but if anyone says anything back, that is an outrage.
+Everyone is in favour of free speech.
+Hardly a day passes without its being extolled, but some people's idea of it is that they are free to say what they like, but if anyone says anything back, that is an outrage.

 Winston Churchill